Access to subcutaneous immunoglobulin in Australia

 SCIg is only approved for patients with a medical condition:

-1. where there is support for use cited in the Criteria for the clinical use of intravenous immunoglobulin in Australia, namely:
+1. where there is support for use cited in the Criteria for the clinical use of immunoglobulin in Australia, namely:

 - primary immunodeficiency diseases with antibody deficiency